Two ways to release content

-When you customize the release of content, you create a course that is more interactive and tailored to the needs of individual students.
+When you customize the release of content, you create a course that's more interactive and tailored to the needs of individual students.
 In the Original Course View, you can use adaptive release to show the appropriate content, to select individuals, at the appropriate time.

 You can use two types of adaptive release:

 With basic adaptive release, you can apply one rule to a content item.
 This rule can contain all four types of criteria, but not multiple instances of the same type.
 All criteria in the rule must be satisfied before the item is released.
 The more criteria added to a rule, the more restrictions on the release of that item.
 More criteria make it more difficult for students to gain access.